sympy/sympy/doc/src/guide/basics.rst

 For users that come from other symbolic mathematics systems, this behavior may seem odd, because in those systems, symbols are constructed implicitly when necessary.
-In general purpose programming language like Python, we have to define all objects we want to use before we actually use them.
+In a general purpose programming language like Python, we have to define all objects we want to use before we actually use them.
 So, the first thing we have to always do is to construct symbols and assign them to Python's variables::